 (left) Old entrance; (centre) detail of the original part of the building; (right) Archaeological Museum of Florence: "sistrum", a musical instrument associated with the worship of Isis (Ist century AD), formerly in the collection of Leone Strozzi in this palace

-The Strozzi were a family of Florentine bankers whose residence in Florence is a masterpiece of Early Renaissance.
-The Roman branch of the family bought this palace opposite the church in 1649 from the Olgiati for whom the building had been designed by Carlo Maderno in the early XVIIth century.
-The Strozzi had a "Florentine" chapel at nearby S. Andrea della Valle.
+The Strozzi were a family of Florentine bankers whose palace in Florence is a masterpiece of Early Renaissance.
+The Roman branch of the family bought this building opposite the church in 1649 from the Olgiati for whom it had been designed by Carlo Maderno in the early XVIIth century.
+The Strozzi had a "Florentine" chapel at nearby S. Andrea della Valle and two farms on the hill of Monte Mario.

 (left) Collegio Calasanzio; (centre) detail of the corner; (right) a madonnella

 Collegio Calasanzio or delle Scuole Pie was a brand new building when Vasi made his etching as it had been erected in 1746.
-JosŔ de Calasanz was a Spanish priest who founded in 1597 the first school in Rome which did not require an admission fee.
-The members of his order are usually known as Scolopi, after Scuole Pie (pious schools).
+JosŔ de Calasanz was a Spanish priest who founded in 1597 in the sacristy of S. Dorotea the first school in Rome which did not require an admission fee.
+He was buried in S. Pantaleo which after his canonization in 1767 was dedicated also to him.
+The members of his order are usually known as Scolopi, or Piarists after Scuole Pie (pious schools).
 Architect Tommaso De Marchis made only one concession to the decoration of the building in the elaborate capitals and in the cornice.
 The elegant madonnella is a copy of Raphael's Madonna della Seggiola.
+You may wish to see Piaristenkirche, a very interesting XVIIIth century church of Vienna.

-(left) Remains of the old church and of the temple; (right-above) relief portraying Atlas; (right-below) a Roman forica
+(left) Remains of the old church and of temple A; (right-above) relief portraying Atlas; (right-below) a Roman forica (public latrine)

-It was known that S. Nicola dei Cesarini had been built on a Roman temple and that its cloister made use of the columns of a second temple, but the excavations led to the discovery of four temples in a sacred precinct (Area Sacra).
+It was known that the church had been built on a Roman temple and that its cloister made use of the columns of a second temple, but the excavations led to the discovery of four temples in a sacred precinct (Area Sacra).
 The ruins of the temple upon which the church was built date back to the IIIrd century BC.
-The columns were made with tufa coated with plaster.
-The travertine columns on the right belong to a later period.
+The columns were made with tufa coated with plaster; the travertine ones on the right are of a later period.

 A small relief showing Atlas supporting the celestial vault is walled in a modern building at the southern side of the area.
-The Romans took care also of practical needs and the excavations brought to light a large forica (public latrine) which probably was part of Teatro di Pompeo.
+The Romans took care also of practical needs and the excavations brought to light a forica which probably was part of Teatro di Pompeo.

 In the foreground Temple B (circular) and in the background Temple A (S. Nicola dei Cesarini)